AI Implementation

 Hi, my name is Paweł

-How fifteen years across QA, product, and engineering led me from Warsaw to Cairo—and why I started documenting my AI journey for the volatile decade ahead.
+Twenty years across QA, product, and engineering leadership took me from Warsaw to Cairo.
+Here's why I started writing about it.